Fastitocalon (poem)

 "Fastitocalon" is a medieval-style poem by J. R. R. Tolkien about a gigantic sea turtle.
 The setting is explicitly Middle-earth.
 The poem is included in The Adventures of Tom Bombadil.

-The work takes its name from a medieval poem of the same name, itself based on the second-century Latin Physiologus.
+The work takes its name from a medieval poem of a similar name, itself based on the second-century Latin Physiologus.

 Origins

 The second-century Latin Physiologus tells of a sea-monster, the Aspidochelone.
 This is retold in the Old English poem "The Whale", where the monster appears under the name Fastitocalon, in the Exeter Book, folio 96b-97b.

 By etymology, the name "Fastitocalon" is a corruption of the Greek Aspido-chelōne, "round-shielded turtle", with the addition of the letter F, according to Tolkien, "simply to make the name alliterate, as was compulsory for poets in his day, with the other words in his line.
 Shocking, or charming freedom, according to taste".
 Tolkien commented that the tale of the monster that treacherously simulates an island is from "the East", and that the turtle is mixed up with a whale when the story arrives in Europe, so that the Old English version has him feeding like a whale "trawling with an open mouth".